decretist/Dissertation/Chapter3/chapter3.markdown

-was recorded as having participated in an 1143 case in Venice as one of three legal consultants ("magister Walfredus", "Gratianus", and "Moysis", in that order)[31] advising a three-judge panel presided over by a papal legate, Cardinal Goizo, might be the same Gratian responsible for the *Decretum*.[32]
+was recorded as having participated in an 1143 case in Venice as one of three legal consultants ("magister Walfredus", "Gratianus", and "Moysis", in that order)[31] advising a three-judge panel presided over by a papal legate, Cardinal Goizo, might be the same Gratian as the one responsible for the *Decretum*.[32]

 > But we can say that it is possible, even plausible, that the unbiased
 > notary who recorded the scene at S. Marco is the only person to have